 Unlock a series of clues that guide you to your final destination!
 An intimate picnic awaits you as your final prize for uncovering all the clues!
 Take advantage of the gorgeous weather and reserve your mystery picnic!

-3. Head to a Fourth of July comedy show in Cambridge
+5. Head to a Fourth of July comedy show in Back Bay

 With the Fourth of July coming up, it’s a great time to brush up on your high school U.S. history if need be.
 Learn more about Boston’s history on the Freedom Trail tour, which spotlights historic spots around the city.